16 free baby bonnet knitting patterns that can be found on the Internet.

-This is another video by Garnstudio Drops Design here using the continental style.
+Below is another video by Garnstudio Drops Design using the continental style.

 For written instructions, Ambah has a written and photo tutorial on it.

-There are 4 sizes: Newborn, baby, child, and adult (yeah!)
+The top-down bonnet pattern has 4 sizes: Newborn, baby, child, and adult (yeah!)
 Gauge is 6 stitches and 8 rows to 1 inch in stockinette stitch.
-The recommended yarn is any sport weight yarn although the sample Totoro bonnet is made using Knitpicks Ambrosia in Fog which has, unfortunately, being discontinued.
+The recommended yarn is any sport-weight yarn although the sample Totoro bonnet is made using Knitpicks Ambrosia in Fog which has, unfortunately, being discontinued.

 The pattern is a basic top-down bonnet.
-It gives instructions to make the ears, eyes, and features of Totoro.
-No help for other anime characters.
+There are no additional instructions on how to make the anime parts.
 The pattern is available on Ravelry as a pdf file.
 It is available in English, French, and Finnish.